bluerobotics/Cockpit-docs/content/usage/advanced/index.md

 of various kinds, along with [vehicle status controllers](#vehicle-status-controllers) and [interface controls](#interface-controls).

+During operation, it can be toggled between hidden and shown using a [Cockpit Action](#cockpit-actions-1).

 ### Sidebar Menu

 Clicking on the sidebar tab (on the left of the screen) provides access to various configuration options,